-Typically, we arrive at the Toronto South Detention Centre (TSDC) at 9am to be registered and prepare for the visit.
+Typically, a group of volunteers from St. George arrive at the Toronto South Detention Centre (TSDC) at 9am to be registered and prepare for the visit.
 The Chaplain normally talks to our group, says a quick prayer, and we divide ourselves into 3 – 4 groups and start our day.
 We start distributing our packages right after breakfast and we are finished within one to 1 ½ hours.

-Since the numbers of inmates has been 800 – 900 in the past (this year the number was 1100), we were allowed 9 people to participate, and we broke into 3 – 4 groups.
-The Chaplain lead one group and prison guards (or other Chaplains) lead the other groups to the various ranges.
-Once we arrive at each range, we greet the men, say a quick prayer with them and quickly distributed a gift to each.
+Since the numbers of inmates has been 800 – 900 in the past (this year the number was 1100), we were allowed 9 people to participate, and we break into 3 – 4 groups.
+The Chaplain leads one group and the prison guards (or other Chaplains) lead the other groups to the various ranges.
+Once we arrive at each range, we greet the men, say a quick prayer with them and quickly distribute a gift to each.

 We prepare an Easter gift package for every inmate (and guards on duty) consisting of:

-We are truly gratefully to be blessed with this opportunity to visit Toronto South year after year being allowed to continue this ministry.
-It is nothing short of a miracle that we are blessed to enter into a maximum security institution….it’s through the prayers of our patron St. George!
+We are truly gratefully to be blessed with this opportunity to continue the prison ministry with annual visits to the Toronto South Detention Centre.
+It is nothing short of a miracle that we are granted entry into a maximum-security institution …. it’s through the prayers of our patron St. George!